Me Fixing a Big Truck

-He would squirt it around Gasket surfaces and then claimed that they where leaking and needed repair.
+He would squirt it around gasket surfaces and then claimed that they where leaking and needed repair.
 When we start talking about good mechanics and bad ones I think it is necessary to point out that any industry will have its share of good and bad people contained within that microcosm.
-In fact this is just my opinion but I have met more crooked Dentists and Doctors then I have professional automobile technicians.
+In fact this is just my opinion, but I’ve met more crooked Dentists and Doctors then I have professional automobile technicians.

 Automobile mechanic wrenching

 There are lots of nicknames for mechanics.
 Maybe the best known one of all time is grease monkey.
 Be sure to read the funny replies to this post and leave a comment at the end of this article about your favorite nicknames for car mechanics.
 What got me thinking about this subject was watching a rerun of the Battle Star Galactica series.